Emafire003/SeedLight-Riftways/README.md

 - A forge version of the mod.
 Or at least the thing abobe ^^^

 - Add whitelist-bypass if the player is connecting using a riftway.
 Or something like that.
 (It would need to be turned on by a server owner of course)

+- A patchouli book or something to explain in-game how the mod works
+- An in-game config interface

 ## DISCLAIMER (Important, please read!)
 What this mod **CAN NOT** and **WILL NOT** DO: